-Guns & Weapons Charges Defense Attorney in Columbus
+Trust our Experienced Guns & Weapons Charges Defense Attorney

-There are three firearms offenses and one guideline application that are commonly encountered in federal court.
+is experienced in defending Ohio residents against firearms offenses and guideline applications that are commonly encountered in federal court.

-First, the crime of being felon in possession of a firearm, in violation of 18 U.S.C. §922(g).
+First, the crime of being a felon in possession of a firearm, in violation of 18 U.S.C. §922(g):

 The elements of this offense are:

 The State of Ohio has a counterpart to this statute—possession of a weapon under disability.
-The distinction between the two crimes is that a felon can violate Ohio law by possessing a firearm which had been manufactured in Ohio and never left the state.
-In contrast, to trigger the application of federal law, the firearm must have been manufactured outside of Ohio and at some time, found its way into the state.
-Being a felon in possession of a firearm carries a potential statutory penalty of up to 10 years in prison.
+The distinction between the two crimes is that a felon can violate Ohio law by possessing a firearm that had been manufactured in Ohio and never left the state.
+In contrast, to trigger the application of federal law, the firearm must have been manufactured outside of Ohio and, at some time, found its way into the state.
+Being a felon in possession of a firearm carries a potential statutory penalty of up to ten years in prison.

 The second type of gun crime frequently seen in federal court would be a §924(c) offense.

-Regardless of whether the crime triggers the “possession,” “use,” or “carry” prongs, the statutory penalty is a mandatory minimum of 5 years up to life in prison.
-If however, the firearm is “brandished,” the mandatory minimum penalty rises to 7 years and if the firearm is “discharged,” the minimum penalty is 10 years in prison.
+Regardless of whether the crime triggers the “possession,” “use,” or “carry” prongs, the statutory penalty is a mandatory minimum of five years up to life in prison.
+If, however, the firearm is “brandished,” the mandatory minimum penalty rises to seven years, and if the firearm is “discharged,” the minimum penalty is ten years in prison.

 A third commonly prosecuted gun crime in federal court is under the Armed Career Criminal Act (ACCA), 18 U.S.C. §924(e).

 This offense implicates the felon in possession of a firearm statute, but the statutory penalties are dramatically enhanced by the felon’s prior record.
-In order for this enhancement to apply, the defendant must have a least three prior felony convictions for either “violent crimes” or “serious drug offenses.”
-The phrase “violent crimes” is relatively straightforward but the phrase “serious drug offenses” necessarily means the prior conviction must carry a maximum sentence of 10 years or more.
+For this enhancement to apply, the defendant must have a least three prior felony convictions for either “violent crimes” or “serious drug offenses.”
+The phrase “violent crimes” is relatively straightforward, but the phrase “serious drug offenses” necessarily means the prior conviction must carry a maximum sentence of ten years or more.
 A person violating the ACCA faces a mandatory minimum sentence of 15 years and a maximum of life in prison.

 The final way in which guns are commonly implicated in federal cases is through a sentencing enhancement in drug cases called a “gun bump,” under USSG §2D1.1(b)(1).
 A gun bump results in a two-level enhancement to a person’s guideline range when a weapon is “present” in connection with a drug offense.
 Once this guideline enhancement is triggered, the burden shifts to the defendant to show it was “clearly improbable that the weapon was connected with the offense.”
 If the defendant does not shoulder his burden, his base offense level is enhanced by two levels.
 Finally, if there is an independent conviction for a §924(c) offense, this guideline application is not used.